Flamestar98/Linux-ISO-Downloader/README.md

 ## Importaint information:

-This srcipt relies on the URL of each file remaining the same/not getting deleted.
+This srcipt relies on the URL of each file remaining the same/intact.

 In the event that any of the downloads become broken, I will attempt to fix them as soon as I notice them.